 (12) CO2 emissions

 Ending global poverty is surely one of the world’s most pressing problems.
-Leaving the worst poverty behind is critical to so many of the other aspects of development we cover – ranging from hunger and malnutrition, to health, education and access to basic resources.
+Leaving the worst poverty behind is critical to so many other aspects of development we cover – ranging from hunger and malnutrition to health, education, and access to basic resources.

-Extreme poverty – indeed a very extreme poverty line – is defined by the ‘International Poverty Line’, which is living on less than $2.15 per day.
-This line is set by the World Bank and used by the UN to monitor extreme poverty around the world.
-In these measurement statisticians adjust for inflation and for price differences between countries.
+Extreme poverty – indeed a very extreme poverty line – is defined by the ‘International Poverty Line,’ which is living on less than $2.15 per day.
+This line is set by the World Bank and used by the UN to monitor extreme poverty worldwide.
+In these measurements, statisticians adjust for inflation and price differences between countries.
 You can read more about this adjustment in our article here.

-The visualization shows the share living in extreme poverty in recent decades.
+The visualization shows the share of people living in extreme poverty in recent decades.
 This provides the most up-to-date estimates of extreme poverty from the World Bank.
 You can find estimates of global extreme poverty over the past two centuries here.

 As we emphasize, the international poverty line is very low – well below what would be required to live a healthy and comfortable life.
 In the following chart, we also show data on the share (or you can switch to absolute numbers using the ‘Relative’ checkbox) of the population living above or below higher poverty lines.

-You can find more data, research and writing in our topic page on Poverty.
+You can find more data, research, and writing on our topic page on Poverty.

-Lifting people out of poverty – not just relative to the most extreme poverty line, but relative to higher thresholds – relies on economic growth across the world.
+Lifting people out of poverty – relative to the most extreme poverty line and higher thresholds – relies on economic growth worldwide.

-For most of human history, our ancestors were stuck in a world of poor health, hunger and little access to formal education.
-Economic growth – particularly over the past few centuries – has allowed some part of the world population to break out of these conditions.
+For most of human history, our ancestors were stuck in a world of poor health, hunger, and little access to formal education.
+Economic growth – particularly over the past few centuries – has allowed some of the world’s population to break out of these conditions.

-Economic prosperity is measured as gross domestic product (GDP) per capita.
-Just as the poverty measure above, this metric is adjusted for price changes over time, and price differences between countries – it is measured in international-$ in 2011 prices.
+Economic prosperity is measured as the gross domestic product (GDP) per capita.
+Just as the poverty measure above, this metric is adjusted for price changes over time and price differences between countries – it is measured in international-$ in 2011 prices.